hooroo/http_api_tools/README.md

 # Hooroo API Tools
-Named in a rush - if you have a good one, lets change it.
+Terribly named, in a rush - if you have a good one, lets change it.

 Provides fast serialization/deserialization of models with simple model attribute definition in client apps.

+Based on the ID Based Json API Spec - http://jsonapi.org/format/#id-based-json-api

 ###Why?
-We tried using active model serializer and virtus for serialization and model attribute definition/coercion and found that they both performed quite badly.
+We tried using active model serializer and virtus for serialization and model attribute definition/coercion and found that they both performed inadequately for our needs.
 At this stage, this gem provides the stuff we need for a fraction of the performance footprint.

+We later discovered Restpack Serializer (https://github.com/RestPack/restpack_serializer) which provides most of what our serializer does with some differences in it's usage.
+We haven't done any performance comparisons at this stage.

 ## Installation